-Power Management ACPI Suspend Type PM Control by APM Video Off Option Video Off Method MODEM Use IRQ Soft-Off by PWRBTN State After Power Fai Wake Up Events Item Help Menu Level ► 1 → ← : Move Enter Help F5:Previous Value : Select +/-/PU/PD:Value: F10: Save s F6:Fail-Safe Defaults F7:Optim Power Management This item acts like a master switch for the power- saving modes and hard disk timeouts.
-If this item is set to Max Saving, power-saving modes occur after a short timeout.
-If this item is set to Min Saving, power-saving modes occur after a longer timeout.
-If the item is set to User Define, you can insert your own timeouts for the power-saving modes.
-ACPI Suspend Type This item defines how your system suspends.
-S1(POS), the suspend mode is equivalent to a software power down.
-If you select S3 (STR), the suspend mode is a suspend to RAM - the system shuts down with the exception of a refresh current to the system memory.
-PM Control by APM This field allows you to control the PC Monitor's power management features via Intel-Microsoft Advanced Power Management software.
-Once you have enabled the APM interface, some settings made in the BIOS Setup program may be overridden by APM.
-Video Off Option This option defines if the video is powered down when the system is put into suspend mode.
+Power Management ACPI Suspend Type PM Control by APM Video Off Option Video Off Method MODEM Use IRQ Soft-Off by PWRBTN State After Power Fai Wake Up Events Item Help Menu Level ► 1 → ← : Move Enter Help F5:Previous Value : Select +/-/PU/PD:Value: F10: Save s F6:Fail-Safe Defaults F7:Optim Power Management This item acts like a master swite saving modes and hard disk time is set to Max Saving, power-savi after a short timeout.
+If this item Saving, power-saving modes occ timeout.
+If the item is set to Use insert your own timeouts for the modes. eouts.
+If this item ing modes occur is set to Min cur after a longer r Define, you can ACPI Suspend Type This item defines how your syste S1(POS), the suspend mode is a software power down.
+If you sele suspend mode is a suspend to F shuts down with the exception of to the system memory. equivalent to a ect S3 (STR), the RAM - the system PM Control by APM This field allows you to control th power management features via Advanced Power Management s you have enabled the APM inter settings made in the BIOS Setup overridden by APM.
+Intel-Microsoft oftware.
+Once face, some Video Off Option This option defines if the video is powered down when the system is put into suspend mode.
 Video Off Method This item defines how the video is powered down to save power.
 MODEM Use IRQ If you want an incoming call on a modem to automatically resume the system from a power- saving mode, use this item to specify the interrupt request line (IRQ) that is used by the modem.
 You might have to connect the fax/modem to the mainboard Wake On Modem connector for this feature to work.
 Soft-Off by PWRBTN Under ACPI (Advanced Configuration and Power management Interface) you can create a software power down.
 In a software power down, the system can be resumed by Wake Up Alarms.
 This item lets you install a software power down that is controlled by the normal power button on your system.
 If the item is set to Instant-Off, then the power button causes a software power down.
 If the item is set to "Delay 4 Sec." then you have to hold the power button down for four seconds to cause a software power down.
 State After Power Failure Use this item to set a system power state when power restores after sudden AC power loss.
 Wake Up Events This item opens a submenu that enables you to set events that will resume the system from a power saving mode.
 Select Wake Up Events and press Enter to display the following items: VGA, LPT & COM, HDD & FDD, PCI Master, PowerOn by PCI Card, Wake Up On LAN/Ring, RTC Alarm Resume, Primary INTR, and IRQs Activity Monitoring.